Njugen/TabSera/README.md

 - Suspend tabs/windows of a folder when opened
 - Dark theme
 - Language (FI, SWE, EN)
+- Close duplicate pages

+## Extension popup
+- Search tabs by title or url
+- Current session's windows and tabs as grid or list
+- List all available folders (grid or list)
+- Open folders, windows or tabs
+- Close one or multiple tabs/windows
+- Mark and book mark tabs
+- Mark and pin tabs (or only current tab???)
+- Create folder from session
+- Sort
+- Expand/Contract folders
+- (Export/Sync/Save To cloud or json file)
+- (Undo close)
+- Close duplicate pages

+## Uninstallation
+- Feedback form

 # Upcoming features in extension quick popup
 - Coming soon